sakaki-/novena-kernel-patches/README.md

 ### Option 2: Gentoo Users

-This patchset is most easily installed via one of the Gentoo ebuilds that use it, for which please see my [gentoo-novena-overlay](https://github.com/sakaki-/gentoo-novena-overlay) project.
+This patchset is most easily installed via one of the Gentoo ebuilds that use it, for which please see my [gentoo-novena-overlay](https://github.com/sakaki-/gentoo-novena-overlay) project (_forthcoming_).

 I have provided two ebuilds.
 The first, [`sys-kernel/novena-sources`](https://github.com/sakaki-/gentoo-novena-overlay/tree/master/sys-kernel/novena-sources) mirrors [`sys-kernel/gentoo-sources`](https://packages.gentoo.org/packages/sys-kernel/gentoo-sources); the second, [`sys-kernel/novena_hardened-sources`](https://github.com/sakaki-/gentoo-novena-overlay/tree/master/sys-kernel/novena_hardened-sources) mirrors [`sys-kernel/hardened-sources`](https://packages.gentoo.org/packages/sys-kernel/hardened-sources) (and supports the `deblob` USE flag, allowing you to build a libre kernel; under which everything - with the exception of bluetooth - still works, amazingly ^-^).